mmnormyle/autoregress/README.md

 Let's work through a simple example first.
 We're going to train a linear regression model on some (fake) student test score data. <br>

 1. First, restore the AutoRegressTestDB from the .bak file in this repo.
 You can do this in SSMS by right clicking Databases and clicking restore database.
-2. Next, install the stored procedures in the AutoRegressTestDB database.
-Simply run the above AutoRegress.sql and AutoRegressPredict.sql queries against the AutoRegressTestDB database.
+2. Next, run the above AutoRegress.sql and AutoRegressPredict.sql queries against the AutoRegressTestDB database.
+This installs the stored procedures.
 3. To perform the linear regression, just run the below query:

 ```